-U.S. carries out first prisoner transfer from Guantanamo under Trump
+U.S. transfers inmate from Guantanamo even as Trump hints at refilling it

 “This policy provides our warfighters guidance on nominating detainees for transfer to Guantanamo detention should that person present a continuing, significant threat to the security of the United States,” said Higgins.

-A White House National Security spokesman confirmed that it had received the new detainee criteria.
+A White House National Security Council spokesman confirmed it had received the new detainee criteria.

 “We have no further comment at this time,” the spokesman said.